September: Claw Setting Tutorials

 A cup burr is used to smooth prongs and claw settings, as well as smoothing the ends of wire which is a must if you make your own earwires.

-The Dremel 4000 Multi-Tool with Flexible Shaft is a brilliant tool to have in your workshop, offering precise, detailed work for sanding, carving, engraving, cutting, grinding and polishing.
+The Dremel Multi Tool is a brilliant tool to have in your workshop, offering precise, detailed work for sanding, carving, engraving, cutting, grinding and polishing.

 We offer a wide range of accessories that fit the Dremel for more detailed jewellery use including silicon polishers in wheel, knife edge and cylinder shapes, polishing mops as well as a wide variety of burrs.